Oscar de la Renta: Honors

 In 1991, de la Renta was the recipient of the Golden Plate Award of the American Academy of Achievement.
 In 2014, de la Renta was the recipient of the Carnegie Hall Medal of Excellence.

-In 2017, de la Renta was honored by the United States Postal Service with an eleven stamp series, featuring a black and white photo of him and ten details from his fashion designs.
+In 2017, de la Renta was featured by the United States Postal Service with an eleven stamp series.

 Personal life

-In 1966, de la Renta became the third husband of Françoise de Langlade (1921–1983), an editor-in-chief of French Vogue who once worked for the fashion house of Elsa Schiaparelli.
+In 1966, de la Renta became the third husband of Françoise de Langlade (1920–1983), an editor-in-chief of French Vogue who once worked for the fashion house of Elsa Schiaparelli.
 They were married until she died of cancer in 1983.
 After her death, de la Renta adopted a boy from the Dominican Republic and named him Moisés.

 In 1990, the designer married Annette Engelhard (born 1939), daughter of Fritz Mannheimer and his wife Jane née Reiss, and adoptive daughter of her mother's second husband, Charles W. Engelhard, Jr. De la Renta had stepchildren from both marriages.
 His son-in-law Alex Bolen currently operates as chief executive officer, and stepdaughter Eliza Bolen serves as Vice President of Licensing at Oscar de la Renta, LLC.

 De la Renta was regarded as an unofficial ambassador of the Dominican Republic, his home country, and held a diplomatic passport.
 He had homes there in Casa de Campo and Punta Cana, in addition to his residence in Kent, Connecticut.